-P4823 Physiotherapy in Community Health Physiotherapy in Mental Health P4824 Overseas Work Experience P4825 P4871 Physiotherapy in Paediatrics - General Physiotherapy in Paediatrics - Cardiothoracic P4875
+P4823 Physiotherapy in Community Health P4824 Physiotherapy in Mental Health P4825 Overseas Work Experience P4871 Physiotherapy in Paediatrics - General P4875 Physiotherapy in Paediatrics - Cardiothoracic P4893 Physiotherapy in Spinal Paralysis or Two (2) of:

-Physiotherapy in Rural Health

-P4893 Physiotherapy in Spinal Paralysis

-or Two (2) of:

-P4821

-Physiotherapy in Private Practice P4822 P4831 Physiotherapy in Cardiac Rehabilitation P4873 Physiotherapy in Paediatrics - Special Schools P4874 Paediatric Physiotherapy in the Community Physiotherapy in Paediatrics - Neurosurgery P4876 Physiotherapy in Obstetrics and Gynaecology P4881 P4891 Physiotherapy in Rehabilitation - Advanced

-P4892 Physiotherapy in Geriatrics

-P4894 Physiotherapy in Progressive Illnesses

-P4801 Independent Study

-Contact Hours: 60

-(Subject undertaken by individual study/research with the opportunity to discuss the topic with the student supervisor.)

-Prerequisites: P3926 or its equivalent for the research stream only.

-Content: This unit provides students with the opportunity to carry out an in-depth study of their own choice in a topic relevant to Physiotherapy.
+P4821 Physiotherapy in Rural Health P4822 Physiotherapy in Private Practice P4831 Physiotherapy in Cardiac Rehabilitation P4873 Physiotherapy in Paediatrics - Special Schools P4874 Paediatric Physiotherapy in the Community P4876 Physiotherapy in Paediatrics - Neurosurgery P4881 Physiotherapy in Obstetrics and Gynaecology P4891 Physiotherapy in Rehabilitation - Advanced P4892 Physiotherapy in Geriatrics P4894 Physiotherapy in Progressive Illnesses P4895 Physiotherapy in Burns and/or Plastic Surgery P4896 Physiotherapy in Oncology P4801 Independent Study Contact Hours: 60 (Lectures, tutorials and individual study/research with the opportunity to discuss the topic with the student supervisor.)
+Prerequisites: P3926 or its equivalent for the research stream only; P3700, P3800.
+Content: This unit provides students with the opportunity to carry out an in-depth study of their own choice on a topic relevant to Physiotherapy.
 It can be undertaken in either of two ways: (i) a literature review, or (ii) a guided research project as either (a) a continuation of the project undertaken in P3926 Research Design in Physiotherapy or (b) an approved topic for which the student has the appropriate prerequisites.
 Assessment:

+Literature review:

-Literature review: 65% Dissertation (20 minutes) 20% Annotated bibliography 15% Critical review Research project:
+Dissertation (20 minutes) 65% Annotated bibliography 20% 150/0 Evaluative review Research project: